Sexual harassment in the workplace: an employer's quick guide

 How does an employer tackle sexual harassment in the workplace?

-As an employer, you can tackle workplace harassment by encouraging employees or workers to speak up about their experiences, without fear of reproach (remember, disclosures of this nature are likely to be seen as whistleblowing).
+As an employer, you can tackle sexual harassment at work by encouraging employees or workers to speak up about their experiences, without fear of reproach (remember, disclosures of this nature are likely to be seen as whistleblowing).
 Only then can you understand if there is an issue and take steps to combat it.

 Steps to achieve this: